 This image shows the main characteristics of the shoes!

 I recently got myself the bright blue Peacock shoes.
 I originally opted for the more neutral Chamois, but these were sold out at the time and I was so enthusiastic that I could not wait any longer!
-So then I went for the funky blue ones.
+So then I went for the funky blue ones (seen in the top pic).
 Both of these models are made for autumn/winter with a polyester plush and they are vegan.

 So I did not get them as neutral as I imagined at first – but heaven, are they amazing!
 I am so wildly enthusiastic.
 I have been loving my Vibram Five Fingers, but these are great too.
 I love how the soles are flexible and how the shoes are not squeezing your feet into a form it does not have.
 The shoes are super soft, partly because of the lining.
 They remind me of indoor lounge shoes or slipper, but with a better fit and a better sole!

 Normally, as soon as I step into my house, or any house, I gladly take off my shoes.
 These shoes stay on.
 They are just so comfortable!
 I love wearing them because I love how it feels.

 Concerning walking, it’s amazing how different wearing these shoes feels from wearing conventional shoes.
 It really is.
 I am used to not wearing shoes indoors, so that feels naturally.
 But each time I go outside with these shoes (or my Vibram’s) I am struck with how shoes affect one’s way of walking.
 I was used to walking very fast and with little attention to how I used my legs and feet.
 I have actually tried to become more conscious about it, but it is simply impossible with firm conventional shoes that do not allow for much movement and sensational input from your feet.
 With Wildling shoes, however, one is forced to be conscious of one’s way of walking, because you feel the effects in your body.
 And they aren’t pretty if you’re not doing it well!